Never heard of Fortnite? Your Scouts or Venturers can get you up to speed on the biggest videogame phenomenon in years.

 Reading the storm is essential to survival in Fortnite.
 The same is true in Scouting, as any Scout who earns the Weather merit badge will come to learn.

 Let’s browse the requirements for this, my favorite merit badge from back when I was a Scout …

 “Improvise a natural shelter.”
 Yes.

 “Protect yourself from insects, reptiles, bears and other animals of the local region.”
-If people count as “other animals,” then sure.
+Yes, as the game includes wild chickens, boars, wolves and even dinosaurs.

 “Discuss ways to avoid panic and maintain a high level of morale when lost.”
 Oh, I absolutely have felt panic while playing this game.

 Yeah, the Wilderness Survival merit badge is basically a perfect fit for Fortnite.
 The game even has Cozy Campfire that gives you health by standing near it.
 Pretty much the same as a real campfire, as long as you don’t get too close.

 Fortniter, heal thyself.
 When you’re hurt in Fortnite, you simply find some bandages or a med kit and restore your health bar.

 In the videogame world, it’s really that simple.